 - uri: a "dotted name" that can be given to Python standard library's unittest.
 TestLoader. loadTestsFromName() method.
 While it's not enforced, it's highly recommended that this is "a test method within a test case class" within a test module.
-Example is: "module.Class.test_method".

-- · args: not used
+Example is: "module.Class.test\method". - · args: not used

-- · kwargs: not used
+· kwargs: not used

-Yields dictionary as output, containing status as well as relevant information concerning the results.

-''' avocado.core.nrunner.RUNNERS_REGISTRY_PYTHON_CLASS = { 'exec': <class 'avocado.core.nrunne All known runner Python classes.
+''' run() Runner main method Yields dictionary as output, containing status as well as relevant information concerning the results. avocado.core.nrunner.RUNNERS REGISTRY PYTHON CLASS = {'dry-run': <class 'avocado.core.nrun All known runner Python classes.
 This is a dictionary keyed by a runnable kind, and value is a class that inherits from BaseRunner.
-Suitable for spawners compatible with SpawnMethod.PYTHON CLASS avocado.core.nrunner.RUNNERS_REGISTRY_STANDALONE_EXECUTABLE = {} All known runner commands, capable of being used by a SpawnMethod.STANDALONE_EXECUTABLE com- patible spawners avocado.core.nrunner.RUNNER RUN CHECK INTERVAL = 0.01 The amount of time (in seconds) between each internal status check avocado.core.nrunner.RUNNER_RUN_STATUS_INTERVAL = 0.5 The amount of time (in seconds) between a status report from a runner that performs its work asynchronously class avocado.core.nrunner.Runnable(kind, uri, args, config=None, kwargs) Bases: object Describes an entity that be executed in the context of a task A instance of BaseRunner is the entity that will actually execute a runnable. classmethod from_args(args) Returns a runnable from arguments classmethod from_recipe (recipe_path) Returns a runnable from a runnable recipe file Parameters recipe path - Path to a recipe file Return type instance of Runnable get_command_args() Returns the command arguments that adhere to the runner interface This is useful for building 'runnable-run' and 'task-run' commands that can be executed on a command line interface.
+Suitable for spawners compatible with SpawnMethod.PYTHON CLASS avocado.core.nrunner.RUNNERS_REGISTRY_STANDALONE_EXECUTABLE = {} All known runner commands, capable of being used by a SpawnMethod.STANDALONE_EXECUTABLE com- patible spawners avocado.core.nrunner.RUNNER_RUN_CHECK_INTERVAL = 0.01 The amount of time (in seconds) between each internal status check avocado.core.nrunner.RUNNER_RUN_STATUS_INTERVAL = 0.5 The amount of time (in seconds) between a status report from a runner that performs its work asynchronously class avocado.core.nrunner.Runnable (kind, uri, args, config=None, kwargs) Bases: object Describes an entity that be executed in the context of a task A instance of BaseRunner is the entity that will actually execute a runnable. classmethod from args (args) Returns a runnable from arguments classmethod from_recipe (recipe_path) Returns a runnable from a runnable recipe file Parameters recipe_path - Path to a recipe file Return type instance of Runnable get_command_args() Returns the command arguments that adhere to the runner interface This is useful for building 'runnable-run' and 'task-run' commands that can be executed on a command line interface.
 Returns the arguments that can be used on an avocado-runner command Return type list get_dict() Returns a dictionary representation for the current runnable This is usually the format that will be converted to a format that can be serialized to disk, such as JSON.
-Return type collections.OrderedDict get_json() Returns a JSON representation Return type str get_serializable_tags() is_kind_supported_by_runner_command(runner_command) Checks if a runner command that seems a good fit declares support. pick_runner_class (runners_registry=None) Selects a runner class from the registry based on kind.
-This is related to the SpawnMethod.PYTHON_CLASS '''
+Return type collections.OrderedDict get_json() Returns a JSON representation Return type str get_serializable_tags() is_kind_supported_by_runner_command(runner_command) Checks if a runner command that seems a good fit declares support. '''